Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: RL Enables Generalization

-\paragraph{RL efficiently synthesizes atomic skills.} The top row of Figure~\ref{fig:sufficiency_comparison} reveals a striking contrast in learning potential.
-Regardless of the volume of data allocated (varying from 10\% to 90\%), \sftatomic (red bars) achieves massive performance gains from RL with \comp data across all generalization levels.
-In contrast, \sftcomp (green bars) shows diminishing returns, gaining almost nothing from RL.
-This indicates that without atomic foundations, RL cannot effectively explore the reasoning paths, merely optimizing within an existing distribution.
-Conversely, given atomic skills, RL acts as a powerful synthesizer, actively composing known facts into new reasoning paths.
+\textbf{RL efficiently synthesizes atomic skills.} The top row of Figure~\ref{fig:sufficiency_comparison} reveals a striking contrast.
+Across all data volumes (10-90\%), \sftatomic (red bar) achieves massive performance gains during the RL phase on \comp data.
+Conversely, \sftcomp (green bar) gains almost nothing from RL.
+This indicates that when directly trained on composite tasks without atomic foundations, RL merely optimizes within an existing distribution.
+However, when grounded in atomic skills, RL acts as a powerful synthesizer, actively exploring and composing known facts into new reasoning skills.

-\paragraph{Zero-shot generalization of RL over atomic skills is consistently superior.} The most critical and challenging test of reasoning is the Zero-shot setting (Bottom Row, 3rd Column), where memorization is impossible.
-Here, \sftatomic (yellow bars) consistently and significantly outperforms \sftcomp (blue bars) at every data scale.
-This confirms that our recipe fosters genuine generalization to unseen relations, whereas direct training on complementary data fails to extrapolate beyond the training distribution.
+\textbf{Superior Zero-shot generalization of RL over atomic skills.} In the critical Structural Zero-shot setting (3rd Column) where rote memorization is impossible, \sftatomic (yellow bar) consistently and significantly outperforms \sftcomp (blue bar) regardless of data scale.
+This confirms that our recipe fosters genuine generalization to unseen relations, whereas direct training on composite data fails to extrapolate beyond the training distribution.

-\paragraph{The SFT Generalization Paradox: Distinguishing Generalization from Memorization.} We observe a nuanced result in the I.I.D. and Composition settings (Bottom Row, 1st \& 2nd Columns).
-As the data portion $x$ exceeds 70\%, the absolute performance of \sftcomp (blue bars) begins to surpass \sftatomic (yellow bars) on I.I.D. tasks, but fails on Zero-shot.
-We term this the \textbf{memorization trap}: SFT on composite data encourages the model to cache the specific shortcuts of the training data rather than learning the reasoning algorithm.
-RL on top of atomic skills avoids this trap by forcing the model to derive the path dynamically, resulting in robust Zero-shot performance.
+\textbf{The SFT Generalization Paradox.} We observe a nuanced ``memorization trap'' in the IID and Composition settings (Bottom Row, 1st \& 2nd Columns).
+As the data ratio $x$ exceeds 70\%, the absolute IID performance of \sftcomp (blue bar) slightly surpasses \sftatomic (yellow bar), yet it still collapses in Zero-shot.
+This indicates that excessive SFT on composite data encourages overfitting to specific training relation paths rather than learning the underlying reasoning algorithm.
+In contrast, RL built upon atomic skills avoids this trap by forcing the model to dynamically derive paths, resulting in robust OOD performance.